WALDORF PROGRAMME

 Why Study the Waldorf with Us?

 We provide the education that protects the wonder of childhood while preparing adolescents to meet the world with resilience and clarity.
-Centred on a child’s specific developmental stages, our curriculum utilises myths, moral lessons, and imaginative play to foster a strong sense of ethics and a deep-seated ability for creative thinking.
+Centred on a child’s specific developmental stages, our curriculum utilises myths and imaginative play to foster a strong sense of ethics and a deep-seated ability for creative thinking.
 This balanced environment allows children to explore their unique perspectives while building the emotional, social, and cognitive foundations necessary for a purposeful and value-driven life.

 • A Century of Proven Insight